grycap/apricot/README.md

 ![Alt text](docs/images/deploySteps.png?raw=true "Deploy steps")

 If any error occurs during deployment, this will be shown in the web console.
-Also, it is possible to get cluster configuration logs using implemented magics functions.
+Also, it is possible to get cluster configuration logs using implemented magics functions or get them directly using EC3 client via a terminal or bash magics into the notebook.

 ## Infrastructure management